-My COVID ICU in Miami is Being Slammed Yet Again.
+My COVID ICU in Miami Is Being Slammed Yet Again.
 But This Time It’s Different.

 At first, I didn’t want to believe it.
 None of us did.
 Everybody’s so exhausted and just frustrated.
 Nobody wanted to see it.
 Nobody wanted to hear it, especially with the holidays coming.

 When COVID first started, we created ICU space, and it had to become an ICU very quickly.
-At our hospital, we never stopped buying and purchasing PPE—we actually rented offsite warehouses so that we could stockpile it.
+At our hospital, we never stopped buying and purchasing PPE—we actually rented off-site warehouses so that we could stockpile it.
 And never, not since day one, have we ever said we’re increasing our staffing ratios because we don’t have enough nurses.
-Our mantra has all always been: We will spend more.
+Our mantra has always been “we will spend more.”
 So we never really faced a shortage of staff or PPE.
 We were one of the lucky ones.

 Throughout the surges, we have flexed up and flexed down, as far as how many units we have open, how many beds are available.
 We’ve learned through six surges that there’s a pattern to this.
 The cases start going up in the community, then the hospitalizations go up, then the ICU admissions go up, and then the mortality goes up.